iot-hmi/IOTBinaryProtocol_Arduino/README.md

 ## Parsing Messages

-For example, seting the value of a variable if a SET_REG message is received.
+For example, setting the value of a variable if a SET_REG message is received.

 ```c++
 #include "IOTBinaryProtocol.h"